Over $1 Billion Won for Our clients

 - Failure to diagnose and treat infections and other medical conditions

-If your child has shown developmental delays, physical injuries, or if he or she was in distress during delivery, you may have reason to believe a birth injury was involved.
-Birth injuries can cause infants severe pain, and may even result in permanent injuries, including brain damage, nerve damage, shoulder injuries, developmental delays, altered motor skills, paralysis, and more.
+If your child has shown developmental delays, physical injuries, or if they were in distress during delivery, you may have reason to believe a birth injury was involved.
+Birth injuries can cause infants severe pain and may even result in permanent injuries, including brain damage, nerve damage, shoulder injuries, developmental delays, altered motor skills, paralysis, and more.

-In worst-case scenarios, some birth injuries can prove fatal to the baby, mother, or both.
-If your child was harmed, don’t wait to seek justice.
-Caring for a child with a birth injury can be extremely taxing and costly, and you deserve the funds and resources to care for your child properly, especially if their injury was caused by someone else’s negligence or carelessness.
+Some birth injuries can prove fatal to the baby, mother, or both in worst-case scenarios.
+If your child was harmed, don't wait to seek justice.
+Caring for a child with a birth injury can be extremely taxing and costly.
+You deserve the funds and resources to care for your child correctly, especially if someone else's negligence or carelessness caused their injury.

-How Can I Prove Fault in My Birth Injury Case?
+How Can I Prove Fault in My Rhode Island Birth Injury Case?

 Birth injury and other medical negligence cases are notoriously difficult to prove, considering their technical nature and the fact that the plaintiff must show that the health care provider failed to act within the acceptable standard of medical care.